urban-toolkit/awesome-urban-datasets/README.md

 - [Global Streetscapes](https://github.com/ualsg/global-streetscapes): Global Streetscapes is an open dataset made up of 10 million Street View Images (SVIs) spanning 688 cities from 212 countries and regions, crowdsourced from Mapillary and KartaView
 - [Project Sidewalk](https://sidewalk-chicago.cs.washington.edu/api): Point-level information on what accessibility attributes exist and where, and value that indicates how (in)accessible a given street/area is.
 - [A century of sprawl in the United States](https://datadryad.org/stash/dataset/doi:10.5061/dryad.3k502): High-resolution time series of urban sprawl, as measured through street network connectivity, in the United States from 1920 to 2012.
+- [Project Sidewalk](https://sidewalk-chicago.cs.washington.edu/api): Point-level information on what accessibility attributes exist and where (latitude-longitude).

 ### Natural environment